 Forest management pays attention to nature

-Environmental values are taken into account in all our forestry measures.
+Environment is taken into account in all our forestry measures.
+We are committed to the principles of regenerative forestry, which we are implementing through our ecological sustainability programme.
 Professional planning and implementation of forestry work helps maintain and even increase forest biodiversity in commercial forests.

 Paying attention to the particularly valuable habitats defined in the Forest Act is a key way to boost the diversity of forest nature.
 Metsä Group also provides specialist services for forest owners interested in the voluntary protection of forests.